sgryphon/iot-demo-build/m5stack/README-m5stack.md

     * AR_PR_TARGET_BRANCH="idf-release/v5.1"
 * Save changes, e.g. to sgryphon/test-fix-lwip
 * Add remotes to esp-idf and lwip, and get the LWIP fix branches (may need to build first to create repos)
+* Also need to ensure the ESP-IDF branch (above) contains a parseable version number, e.g. "v5.1", otherwise the build does not complete.
 * Build from this (./build.sh)

 ESP32-ARDUINO-LIBS @ 8f1d171b39c334992a616f28fdeab6fa25eed442